 Sword Fighting & Stage Combat Classes for NYC Kids

 If every pencil, ruler or ear of corn becomes a potential weapon in the hands of your young swashbuckler, it may be time for a sword or stage combat class where those instincts can be channeled in a fun and productive way.
 Japanese and Korean martial art traditions stress the "art" of sword play as well as the importance of respect for the weapons and the opponent.
-Plus kids can improve their body mechanics, breathing patterns, and agility and speed in a safe space with trained instructors.
-If your child is more Luke Skywalker than samurai, there's even a light saber stage combat program for aspiring Jedi Masters.
+Plus kids can improve their body mechanics, breathing patterns, agility and speed in a safe space with trained instructors.

 Sword Class NYC – Midtown West

 Founded in 2009, this program combines several Eastern and Western sword-style traditions.
 Siljun Dobup is the study of the curved Japanese sword known as a katana; German Longsword is rooted in fencing; and finally, Kendo, or the Japanese "way of the sword", encourages a strong spirit, healthy body and sharp mind.
 Students practice barefoot and use an iaito, or blunted metal practice sword, which is provided for beginners.
-Youth classes are held on Tuesdays at 4pm.
-Drop-ins are allowed provided there's room.
-No long-term commitment required.
+Drop-ins are allowed provided there's room and no long-term commitment is required.

 New York Budokai – Midtown West

 Ripley Grier Studio, 520 Eighth Avenue between 36th and 37th Streets

 Ages 12 and up